-If you are in group 4,6 or 9, you will not receive any compensation for your time, travel or inconvenience of procedures.
+If you are in group 4, 6 or 11, you will not receive any compensation for your time, travel or inconvenience of procedures.

-If you are in group 1 or group 7, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be approximately £390-555.
+If you are in group 5 because of the intensity of the visit schedule, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
+The total amount compensated will be approximately between £390-555.